Shadows are Bicategorical Traces

-This construction is functorial, as it can be described as the following composite of functors.

-It remains to define the twisting isomorphism for this shadow.
-To do so, we adapt the Dennis-Morita-Waldhausen argument \cite[Proposition 6.2]{blumbergmandell2012thh}, which is also used by Campbell and Ponto \cite[Theorem 2.17]{campbellponto2019thh}, to the $\infty$-categorical setting.
+\begin{proof} We need only to define the twisting isomorphism for the collection of functors To do so, we adapt the Dennis-Morita-Waldhausen argument \cite[Proposition 6.2]{blumbergmandell2012thh}, which is also used by Campbell and Ponto \cite[Theorem 2.17]{campbellponto2019thh}, to the $\infty$-categorical setting.

 The first step towards defining the twisting isomorphism consists of the following bisimplicial construction.
-Let $(\O^{S\circlearrowleft T}_{thh})_{\bullet\bullet}: \DD^{op} \times \DD^{op} \to \P(\Bypass_{S\circlearrowleft T})$ be the functor that takes $([n],[m])$ to
+Let $(\O^{S\circlearrowleft T}_{thh})_{\bullet\bullet}\colon \DD^{op} \times \DD^{op} \to \P(\Bypass_{S\circlearrowleft T})$ be the functor that takes $([n],[m])$ to

 and let $\O^{S\circlearrowleft T}_{thh}$ be the colimit of this bisimplicial diagram in $\P(\Bypass_{S\circlearrowleft T})$.
-Similarly, define $(\O^{T\circlearrowleft S}_{thh})_{\bullet\bullet}: \DD^{op} \times \DD^{op} \to \P(\Bypass_{S\circlearrowleft T})$ as the functor with value
+Similarly, define $(\O^{T\circlearrowleft S}_{thh})_{\bullet\bullet}\colon \DD^{op} \times \DD^{op} \to \P(\Bypass_{S\circlearrowleft T})$ as the functor with value

 on $([n],[m])$ and $\O^{T\circlearrowleft S}_{thh}$ as its colimit in $\P(\Bypass_{S\circlearrowleft T})$.

 The symmetric monoidal structure of the bypass categories provides us with a canonical isomorphism